Dishonesty in handwriting

-Yes, it’s possible to identify several signs of dishonesty in handwriting but it isn’t quite as straightforward as you may think.
+While it is indeed possible to identify dishonesty from several signs in handwriting it isn’t quite as straightforward as you may think.
 Let me explain.

 For example, a co-worker may tell you that you look awful after your recent bout of flu.
 He is simply being honest.